 Are Furloughs Legal?

 Companies do have the right to adjust your hours, just as they have the right to terminate your employment

-It can be frustrating to be hit with a furlough, especially if you are living from paycheck to paycheck and you are having a difficult time making ends meet.
+It can be frustrating to be hit with a furlough, especially if you are living paycheck to paycheck or are having a difficult time making ends meet.
 However, it is usually better than the alternative, which is possibly losing your job.

 How Will a Furlough Affect Me?

 One thing to keep in mind: If you are facing the possibility of a furlough, it means you will lose money.
 Thus, you need to adjust your budget accordingly to plan for the loss of income.

 - Your employer may simply have you take an unpaid day off once a week, or they may have you take one or two or more unpaid weeks off at one time.

 - The furlough may be applied to everyone in your company at the same time, or the company may rotate it through different employees at different times.

 Depending on your situation, you will need to prepare for the loss of income.
 If your furlough is spread out over time, you may need to look for a long-term additional income source, such as a part-time job.
 If it is just a week or two, you can begin saving now to cover it and consider picking up temporary work during your time off.

 However, if you are covered by an employment agreement that precludes you from taking another job you'll won't be able to work at a temporary job.